openpnp/openpnp/Contact-Probing-Nozzle.md

 ![Probing Triggers](https://user-images.githubusercontent.com/9963310/113590798-6102bd00-9633-11eb-83df-8fc04a234680.png)

 * **Off** switches off any probing.
 * **Once** probes for a Z offset only once.
 The offset is stored in the configuration (`machine.xml`).
-Note, be mindful of this setting.
-Z offsets from the first probe will applied quietly, long after probing once.
-Look for applied offsets in the log (search for "applies feeder" or "applies part").
+CAUTION: Z offsets from the first _one_ probe will applied quietly, long after probing this once.
+Look for applied offsets in the log at TRACE level (search for "applies feeder" or "applies part").
 * **AfterHoming** probes for fresh Z offsets once after homing the machine.
 * **Each Time** probes for Z offsets in all picks/placements.
 This is the most tolerant setting, but also likely the slowest.
 It can even equalize feeders and/or a PCB that are not planar in Z (a bit like Z probing on a 3D printer).